Vitamin E: Age-related macular degeneration

-Alzheimer's disease
+Cognitive impairment and Alzheimer's disease

-An older review of dietary intake studies reported that higher consumption of vitamin E from foods lowered the risk of developing Alzheimer's disease (AD) by 24%.
-A 2017 Cochrane review reported on vitamin E as a potential dietary benefit for mild cognitive impairment (MCI) and Alzheimer's disease.
-Based on evidence from one trial in each of the categories, the study found insufficient evidence for supplemental vitamin E to prevent progression from MCI to dementia, but it did indicate slowing of functional decline in people with AD.
-Given the small number of trials and subjects, the authors recommended further research.
-A 2018 meta-analysis found lower vitamin E blood levels in AD people compared to healthy, age-matched people.
-In 2017, a consensus statement from the British Association for Psychopharmacology concluded that, until further information is available, vitamin E cannot be recommended for treatment or prevention of Alzheimer's disease.
+Two meta-analyses reported lower vitamin E blood levels in AD people compared to healthy, age-matched people.
+However, a review of vitamin E supplementation trials concluded that there was insufficient evidence to state that supplementation reduced the risk of developing AD or slowed the progression of AD.

 Cancer

 In a 2022 update of an earlier report, the United States Preventive Services Task Force recommended against the use of vitamin E supplements for the prevention of cardiovascular disease or cancer, concluding there was insufficient evidence to assess the balance of benefits and harms, yet also concluding with moderate certainty that there is no net benefit of supplementation.

 As for literature on different types of cancer, an inverse relationship between dietary vitamin E and kidney cancer and bladder cancer is seen in observational studies.
-The risk reduction was 19% when highest and lowest intake groups were compared.
-The authors concluded that randomized controlled trials (RCTs) are needed.
-A large study comparing placebo to an all rac-alpha-tocopherol group consuming 400 IU/day reported no difference in bladder cancer cases.
-An inverse relationship between dietary vitamin E and lung cancer was reported in observational studies.
-The relative risk reduction was 16% when highest and lowest intake groups were compared.
-The benefit was progressive as dietary intake increased from 2 mg/day to 16 mg/day.
-The authors noted that the findings need to be confirmed by prospective studies.
-One such large trial, which compared 50 mg alpha-tocopherol to placebo in male tobacco smokers, reported no impact on lung cancer.
-A trial which tracked people who chose to consume a vitamin E dietary supplement reported an increased risk of lung cancer for those consuming more than 215 mg/day.
+A large clinical trial reported no difference in bladder cancer cases between treatment and placebo.

+An inverse relationship between dietary vitamin E and lung cancer was reported in observational studies, but a large clinical trial in male tobacco smokers reported no impact on lung cancer between treatment and placebo, and a trial which tracked people who chose to consume a vitamin E dietary supplement reported an increased risk of lung cancer for those consuming more than 215 mg/day.